Database Access with Cloud SQL for PostgreSQL | Teleport

 You will only be able to see databases that your Teleport role has access to.
 See our RBAC guide for more details.

 When connecting to the database, use the name of the database's service account that you added as an IAM database user above, minus the ".gserviceaccount.com" suffix.
 The database user name is shown on the Users page of your Cloud SQL instance.
-Retrieve credentials for the "cloudsql" example database and connect to it:
+Retrieve credentials for the "cloudsql" example database and connect to it, assigning project-id to your Google Cloud project ID:

 tsh db connect --db-user=cloudsql-user@project-id.iam --db-name=postgres cloudsql